la2050/archive/_projects/2016/help-open-a-youth-center-for-lgbt-homeless-youth-like-no-other.md

   to bring something different to the table.
 Activities such as Open Houses and Community Fairs would give us a golden opportunity to educate residents on homelessness and what they can do to help solve the problem.
-project_image_2: 4001387745741-team91.jpg
-empty_column_1: ''
 organization_name: The C.I.T.Y. x1 Youth Group
 organization_website: www.cityx1.org
-organization_name_2: The C.I.T.Y. x1 Youth Group
-organization_activity: >-
-  We provide free and empowering activities for Homeless LGBT Youth in a safe place that helps link them to transitional living, educational programs, and emotional support.
-ein: ''

 ---